jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/svc_principal.md

 ```

 ### Prepare to run Terraform
-Once the service prinicpa is created and assigned the appropriate roles and permissions, it can now be used by Terraform to execute the Jenkins X Azure module.
+Once the service prinicpal is created and assigned the appropriate roles and permissions, it can now be used by Terraform to execute the Jenkins X Azure module.
 In order for Terraform to use the service principal credentials you need to [specify service principal credentials in environment variables](https://docs.microsoft.com/en-us/azure/developer/terraform/get-started-cloud-shell-bash)
 ```
 export ARM_CLIENT_ID=${APP_ID}
 export ARM_CLIENT_SECRET=${PASS_ID}